private dining rooms london

 quo vadis soho

 Meaning ‘where are you going?’ in Latin, the Quo Vadis restaurant and members’ club occupies a stately townhouse on Dean Street.
 Formerly a brothel and home to Karl Marx, this late-night Soho institution attracts a glamorous and eclectic crowd, who come for the warm hospitality and modern British menu, created by chef Jeremy Lee (formerly head chef at Blueprint Café).
-Venturing up the lacquered stairway, choose between three private dining rooms: the Marx Room, the Library and the Blue Room, each offering a different ambience and capacity that can be tailored to help create your perfect event.
+Venturing up the lacquered stairway, choose between four private dining rooms: the Leoni, the Marx Room, the Library, and the Blue Room, each offering a different ambience and capacity that can be tailored to help create your perfect event.

 The private dining rooms at Quo Vadis accommodate 9-32 people seated and up to 45 people standing, quovadissosho.com